 Company prohibits taking negative action against any employee for reporting a possible deviation from this policy or for cooperating in an investigation.
-Any employee who retaliates against another employee for reporting a possible deviation from this policy or for cooperating or not cooperating in an investigation will be subject to disciplinary action, up to and including termination.
+Any employee who retaliates against another employee for reporting a possible deviation from this policy or for cooperating in an investigation will be subject to disciplinary action, up to and including termination.